edgeguide/expect/README.md

 }).wereMet(); // false
 ```

-Note that the function may also be used for recursing the validation schema.
+Note that a function can also be used for recursive validation schemas.

 ```javascript
 const expect = require('@edgeguideab/expect');